pekrau/CouchDB2/README.md

 ```
 Connect to the CouchDB server.

-If `session` is true, then an authenticated session is set up.
+If `session` is true, then an authenticated session is used
+transparently.
 By default, its lifetime is 10 minutes.
+Otherwise, username/password is sent with each request.

 ### \_\_str\_\_
 ```python